mustafa-cetin/RHexHex/README.md

 # RHexHex
-"AA" game clone coded by Hexa Studios with MonoGame Framework
+"AA" game clone coded by Hexa Studios with C# and MonoGame Framework